 There are three independent factors that need to be considered to build a process to generate label generation rules.
 These can be thought of as three parameters to be set in the process.

+Comprehensiveness.
 The first parameter is that of relative comprehensiveness (henceforth, “comprehensiveness”).
 This parameter establishes the degree to which the whole of Unicode (or some relevant Unicode subset) needs to be considered.
 The maximal setting of this parameter would require that the entire Unicode code space be considered in preparing the label generation rules; the minimal setting of this parameter would require that a rule be developed for any code point actually requested in any U-label in the root zone, but that other code points might be ignored.
 The maximal setting has the conspicuous advantage that it likely makes for the most stable rules: because the only additions to the zone repertoire could ever come from Unicode additions.
 The disadvantage is that Unicode encodes some characters that are extremely obscure, and so it might be difficult if not impossible to find relevant experts.
 Also, considerable work would be undertaken that might never prove useful (it seems very unlikely that anyone will want a TLD spelled using Linear B, for example).
 A slightly more relaxed approach would be to allow some script tables to be passed over.
 The minimal setting has the advantage that effort is not wasted on code points nobody wants.
 A middle-range approach might generate rules for those code points that seem likely candidates for requests.

-The second parameter is that of expert authority involvement (henceforth, “expert”).
+Expertise.
+The second parameter is that of expert authority involvement (henceforth, “expertise”).
 The maximal setting would require expert development of the rules for the set of code points in question, and by a fairly large body of experts with relevant knowledge of IDNA and DNS, the scripts and languages in question, writing systems, or all of these.
 The minimal setting would permit anyone to establish any set of rules they liked (with the only constraint being that conflicts would not be permitted, and would be resolved in favor of the most cautious action).
 The maximal setting has the advantage that the rules are more likely to be stable, because the expert study is likely to expose important issues and set rules to deal with them.
 However, it is not clear how ICANN might determine expertise, and a situation where someone was dissatisfied with a given result could result in disputes about the legitimacy of one or more experts.
+It is also possible that governments would desire to participate in the process of setting rules for a particular language or script.
 In addition, many of the Variant Issues Project case study reports acknowledged that they were missing relevant expertise on some languages using the scripts, and it is not clear how subsequent efforts along these lines could attract more expertise.
 The advantage of the minimal setting is that it gets ICANN completely out of the role of evaluating people’s claims about how their language works, but it would appear to invite attacks where someone sets rules designed to prevent someone else’s TLD label from being permitted.
 It also seems likely to cause overall instability of the rules.
 A middle-range setting in this case might empanel experts to review proposals for rules that were previously solicited, but not require them to do all the development themselves.